 I’m loving these sweater stuffies so much, that I just had to make more!
+(Check out my first bear and bunny project here!)
 This time, I experimented with ways to simplify the design so that sewing was minimized but cuteness was maximized.
 What animal takes cuteness and fuzziness to the max?
 Lil’ stuffed kitties, of course! 🙂

 My first design was basically a circle-shaped pillow with ears and a tail.
 I used more of the cashmere sweater remnants that I had used in the last post.
 I traced a bowl to create circles, then sketched out a pattern for ears and a tail.
 After cutting out two circles, two ear patterns, and one tail, I was ready for pinning and sewing!

 First, I stitched the tail piece into a tube and turned it right-side-out.

 I then pinned the tail so that it pointed into the inside of the circle.
 The edge of the tail would then get stitched into the seam going around the circle.
 Once the circle was turned right-side-out, the tail would stick out from the side of the cat.

 With the pieces pinned, it was time for sewing!
 I first used scraps of sweater to test which size of zig-zag stitch worked the best on the fabric.
 Next, I stitched the pointed parts of the ears together, leaving the bottom edges open.

 I then stitched around the circle of the body, leaving an ear-sized gap open.

 Hooray!
 Time to turn the pieces right-side-out, admire the tail we had created, and get to stuffing!

 Before attaching the ears, I rolled under the open edges of the circle and pinned.
 Next, I inserted the ears into the hole, sandwiching the ears between the rolled-under edges of the circle.
 I pinned it all in place and hand-stitched the pieces together.